fsmali/jamming/README.md

 # Spotify
 ## introduction
-_ _ in this project , Users are able to search song or artist then they can add to playlist and they can name playlist and create playlists in spotify.
+In this project , Users are able to search song or artist then they can add to playlist and they can name playlist and create playlists in spotify.